Companies that offer software as a service (SaaS) have grown drastically in popularity.

 Here’s an example of an affiliate program by Convert Kit.

-With an affiliate program, you can lower your marketing costs, grow into other markets and reach new customers.
+With affiliate marketing tools, you can lower your marketing costs, grow into other markets and reach new customers.

 It can also help you retain customers because they’re encouraged to promote your product.